You've never really experienced procrastination until you've tried to write a university personal statement.

 First of all, write down why you want to do the course – this can be a real brain splurge, just get out anything and everything that could possibly answer this question.

-Next, write down anything course-relevant about yourself: hobbies, interests, books you’ve read, things you’ve done – anything along those lines.
+Then write down anything course-relevant about yourself: hobbies, interests, books you’ve read, things you’ve done – anything along those lines.

-Make these examples as specific as possible.
+You can write all this in rough, but try to make any examples as specific as possible.
 Even if it feels like what you’re writing doesn’t have anything to do with the course, it might help jog your memory to something that is relevant.

+Once your groupings are all done, it's then time to clean up your writing and link things together.
 Remember that you’re not writing an essay, so keep it snappy.
 You want to get straight to the point without wasting any words on flowery language.

 If you have the time, leave it for a day (or at least for an hour or two) before giving it a final check.